 Online voter registration

 - Wisconsin offers online voter registration.

-- You should know: you need a Wisconsin ID to use Wisconsin's online voter registration system.
+- You should know: you need a Wisconsin driver's license or state ID card to use Wisconsin's online voter registration system.
 The address where you're registering needs to match the address the DMV has on file for you.
-If you don't have a Wisconsin ID, you can still register to vote by mail.
+If you don't have a Wisconsin ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.